Howerd/MSP430_USB_Firmware_Updater/ReadMe.txt

 address sections - this is now fixed.
 The TXT file is parsed and converted to a binary file.

-The MSP430_USB_Firmware_Updater.exe program, source code and Microsoft Visual Studio 2019 project and solution files are available here https://www.inventio.co.uk/msp430_usb.html, but please note that the project is work in progress.
+The MSP430_USB_Firmware_Updater.exe program, source code and Microsoft Visual Studio 2019 project and solution files are available here https://www.inventio.co.uk/msp430_usb_prog.html.

+The TARGET.TXT file is produced by SwiftX from Forth, Inc. (https://www.forth.com/embedded/), and is the "distress" program for the Texas Instruments MSP-TS430PN80USB development board.
+Folder : ...\SwiftX\samples\distress\launchpad\exp320f5529lp\project.swx .
+The LED on the board should flash SOS in Morse code.

 Disclaimer : the software mentioned above is supplied as is, comes with absolutely no warranty, therefore you may only use it at your own risk.